-On this day in 1977, the Toccoa Falls Dam in Georgia gives way and 39 people die in the resulting flood.
+On November 6, 1977, the Toccoa Falls Dam in Georgia gives way and 39 people die in the resulting flood.

 Sixty-six years later on November 5, a volunteer fireman inspected the dam and found everything in order.
 However, just hours afterward, in the early morning of November 6, the dam suddenly gave way.
 Water thundered down the canyon and creek, approaching speeds of 120 miles per hour.